 We actively encourage the study and appreciation of Kent's garden heritage and its underlying social and cultural history

 We organise groups of volunteers to take part in projects to research and record lesser-known but important historic gardens.
 If you want to know more about our research and conservation work, please click here.

 We hold annual lectures covering a wide range of subjects for example: The Protection of Landscapes at Risk, Conservation and Management in the twentieth century and Sissinghurst and the Arts and Crafts garden.

 We run events throughout the year which are designed to be both enjoyable and educational.
-Past events have included a tour of The Salutation at Sandwich with commentary by the head gardener, and a talk on Medieval Deer Parks in Kent, followed by a tour of a deer park.
+Past events have included a tour of Restoration House and its garden, with commentary by the owner, guided tours of Margate and Broadstairs, and a visit to the World Garden at Lullingstone.
 See here for this year's diary of events.

 Getting stuck in!

 The importance of teaching children to appreciate Kent's rich garden heritage cannot be overstated.
 A very good place to start is to engage with children, especially during their formative years, by sharing simple activities such as growing seeds or planning and planting a small garden.
 These activities not only help children to foster a better understanding of the world around them, but also contribute to core subjects of the national curriculum, particularly at primary level.

 A wealth of advice already exists ranging from starting a school gardening club to delivering primary science programmes about plants.
 These resources not only help teachers in schools, but they also help volunteers discover ways in which they can make a valuable contribution.
 If you want to find out more about this, please go to the website of the The Gardens Trust.